 Cerebral Palsy Verdicts and Settlements

-- New York (2021) $13,500 Settlement: Failure to monitor fetal heart rate and respond with emergency c-section allegedly resulted in HIE and severe type of spastic cerebral palsy (spastic quadriplegia).
+- New York (2021) $13,500 Settlement: Failure to monitor fetal heart rate and respond with emergency C-section allegedly resulted in HIE and severe type of spastic cerebral palsy (spastic quadriplegia).

 Erb’s Palsy Verdicts and Settlements

-- New York (2020) $3,046,940 Settlement: Child suffered Erb’s Palsy resulting in permanent paralysis and shorter right arm after doctors negligently responded to shoulder dystocia during delivery.
+- New York (2020) $3,046,940 Settlement: Child suffered Erb’s Palsy resulting in permanent paralysis and a shorter right arm after doctors negligently responded to shoulder dystocia during delivery.

-- California (2019) $300,000 Settlement: Child suffered Erb’s Palsy from negligent performance of obstetric maneuvers during delivery after he became stuck in birth canal.
+- California (2019) $300,000 Settlement: Child suffered Erb’s Palsy from negligent performance of obstetric maneuvers during delivery after he became stuck in the birth canal.

 Brain Damage Verdicts and Settlements

-- New York (2020) $1,318,182 Settlement: Child suffered meconium aspiration syndrome leading to moderate brain damage and developmental delays allegedly due to the negligent use of Cervidil to ripen cervix.
+- New York (2020) $1,318,182 Settlement: Child suffered meconium aspiration syndrome leading to moderate brain damage and developmental delays allegedly due to the negligent use of Cervidil to ripen the cervix.